isomerpages/moe-stgabrielspri/pages/Charity Movie 2023.md

 Dear Donors,

  The school is raising funds to support the holistic programmes for the seven institutions*.
-To donate, please fill up the response form and email us at stgps@moe.edu.sg
+To donate, please fill up the [response form](/files/charity%20donation%20response%20form%20(donors).pdf) and email us at stgps@moe.edu.sg

  Thank you for your support.